Conservative data-driven finite element framework: Adaptive -refinement with a posteriori error indicators

 \subsection{Finite element approximation error indicators}

-Multiple ways to calculate FE approximation error indicators and estimates were proposed in literature \citep{oden1989toward, repin2008posteriori, gratsch2005posteriori}.
+Multiple ways to calculate FE approximation error indicators and estimators were proposed in literature \citep{oden1989toward, repin2008posteriori, gratsch2005posteriori}.
 For the weaker mixed DD formulation considered here, due to the temperature $T$ and flux $\mathbf q$ belonging to different function spaces, error indicators and estimators with little extra computational cost are available \citep{ainsworth2008posteriori, braess1996posteriori, carstensen1997posteriori}.
-The particular {\it a~posteriori} error indicators and error estimate calculated in this paper follow \cite{braess1996posteriori}.
+The particular {\it a~posteriori} error indicators and error estimator calculated in this paper follow \cite{braess1996posteriori}.

 Error indicators ``indicate'' where the approximation errors discoverable by that particular indicator are the highest, however, any one error indicator might not capture all of the finite element approximation errors on its own.
-Therefore, the error estimate introduced in this section is composed of error indicators associated with temperature gradient, flux divergence, and jumps of values across the inner boundaries between elements, each of which is described in the following subsections.
+Therefore, the error estimator introduced in this section is composed of error indicators associated with temperature gradient, flux divergence, and jumps of values across the inner boundaries between elements.